wasjabloch/relMT/docs/how-to/setup.md

 See [file formats](project:./formats.md) for details.

     :::{tip}
-    There are several functions that my be useful when creating the files from external resources.
+    There are several functions that may be useful when creating the files from external resources.

     * To create a station file from an *ObsPy* `Inventory` object
         * {py:class}`relmt.extra.read_obspy_inventory_files`